 Aquatic Arthritis Classes

 Swanson McArthur Physical Therapy announces its Arthritis Foundation Aquatic Program!

 - Classes are an hour in length,

 This warm-water exercise program, suitable for every fitness level, has been shown to reduce arthritis pain and improve overall health.
 Exercises include range of motion, muscle-strengthening, socialization activities and an optional, moderate-intensity aerobic component.
-Led by a trained leader, the classes meet two to three times per week for 6-10 weeks.
+Led by our trained leaders, the classes meet two to three times per week for 6-10 weeks.
 Each session provides a friendly and supportive environment that encourages social interaction.
 Although the classes are held in the water, swimming skills are not necessary.

 The AEA Certified Professional is qualified to teach Aquatic Fitness to general populations where participants are approved by their physician for independent exercise.
 Thus, selecting an instructor, or trainer, who holds the AEA Aquatic Fitness Professional Certification helps ensure that participants will meet their health and fitness objectives through safe, effective and enjoyable water exercise.